higuoxing/typed-concourse/README.md

 This creates a pipeline with a single job that runs a simple task to echo `"Hello, world!"`.

-For more examples and documentation, please see the API documentation.
+For more examples and documentation, please refer to the [`src/example.rs`](https://github.com/higuoxing/typed-concourse/blob/main/src/examples.rs) and [API documentation](TODO).

 ## Contributing